top of page

 Contradiction

-What struck me first when reading this was how proponents of nuclear power commonly complain that virtually no new reactors have been built, particularly over the last 30 years (and how they want to see an energy revolution resulting in an explosion of new builds everywhere that will have them and as quickly as possible and at any cost.)
+What struck me first when reading this was how proponents of nuclear power commonly complain that virtually no new reactors have been built, particularly over the last 30 years (and how they want to see an energy revolution resulting in an explosion of new builds everywhere that will have them, as quickly as possible and at any cost — for the environment!)
 That’s nearly the entire present refrain on nuclear.
-So, to my simple mind, any argument for how safe and good nuclear power is by noting how little waste there is — due to the total lack of historical production — seems like a funny start.
+So, to my simple mind, any argument for how safe and good nuclear power is that highlights how little waste exists, due to the total lack of historical production, seems like a very funny starting place.
 Doesn’t it?
 Maybe that’s just me.
-Wouldn't every one of these people plunk down 5,000 more this instant if they had a magic wand?
-To me it sounds something like "We should trust Artificial Intelligence because it hasn't yet pulled planes from the sky or crashed the world economy and its shit visuals are getting better, according to the visually illiterate."
-If you don't think this framing is curious then ignore it.
+Wouldn’t every one of these people gladly plunk down 5,000 more reactors this instant if they had a magic wand?
+They would.
+To me it sounds something like “Everyone should invest their life savings in meme coins because only a few folks have lost everything to date.”
+Or maybe “Of course we should all rely upon Artificial Intelligence and make it ubiquitous because it has never yet crashed the world economy or set the sky on fire.”
+I think that (the whole premise) is a pretty serious flaw in the argument.
+You may not.
+Don’t worry, it gets worse.

 What are we talking about?

-The next thing worth noting are the wording and numbers on offer.
-The author starts by framing this about “nuclear waste” but then switches to “spent fuel” as a way to gauge the scale and impact of nuclear waste.
-That, from where I sit, is like starting a discussion about beverages and then kinda sneakily referencing only the artificially sweetened drinks produced by PepsiCo to imply the scale of global beverage consumption, or something.
+The next things worth noting are the wording and numbers on offer.
+The author starts by framing this about “nuclear waste” but then mysteriously switches to discussing “spent fuel”.
+That, from where I sit, is like starting a discussion about global beverage consumption but ignoring water, tea, coffee and more and only ever speaking about soda, or something.
 But I don’t think the author is trying to be sneaky here, not entirely.
 In some places I think he’s honestly confused.
-(I make the same errors all the time.)
+(I make the same honest errors of ignorance or carelessness all the time.)

 So, the author validates the above numbers for the volume of “spent fuel” with a specific figure and a reference in an endnote.
 (I’ll never understand the one-liner endnote that gifts a simple number or citation.
-Just give me the damn number in-text or at least as a footnote...)
-The number found there is “29,000 cubic metres” and comes from page 50 of an IAEA report from 2022, titled Status and Trends in Spent Fuel and Radioactive Waste Management.
+Just give me the damn number in-text or at least as a footnote… shakes fist) If you go and find it, the number referenced there is “29,000 cubic metres” and comes from page 50 of an IAEA report from 2022, titled Status and Trends in Spent Fuel and Radioactive Waste Management.
 Seems like a good source.
 And the number is indeed found there.
-Bold!
-Trouble is what this number represents.
+(Bold!
+If you haven’t gone hunting for original sources, you may not know that, rather shockingly, there’s no guarantee even a precise quote from an easily accessed source in a book printed by a major publisher is accurate or, wildly, even exists.
+This phenomena is not an AI thing.)
+Here, the trouble is not the quote but what this number actually represents.

 As you can see, the paper differentiates between “spent fuel” and “radioactive waste.”
-And page 50 lands in the “Current inventories of radioactive waste” section — not under “spent fuel.”
-If you endeavour to go to the page, you find a graph labelled, “FIG. 19.
+And page 50, the part referenced, lands in the “Current inventories of radioactive waste” section — not under “…spent fuel.”
+If you then endeavour to go to the page, you find a graph labelled, “FIG. 19.
 Summary of reported global solid radioactive waste inventories (m^3).
 HLW [high-level waste] storage volume is 29 000 m^3.”
-That’s the author’s number.
+That there is the author’s number.

 The most minor issue is that “radioactive waste” isn’t “spent fuel.”
 As the report notes of “radioactive waste”: